-In partnership with community philanthropists, the Fresh Food Farmacy was launched in July 2016 at Geisinger Shamokin Area Community Hospital* in Coal Township, Pennsylvania.
-The hospital is located in Northumberland County, which is home to an estimated nearly 22,000 adult residents who have pre-diabetes.
-Of those residents, 90 percent don't know they're pre-diabetic.
-Additionally, Northumberland County has the second-highest rate of long-term diabetes complications in central Pennsylvania.
+In partnership with community philanthropists, the Fresh Food Farmacy was launched in 2016 at Geisinger Shamokin Area Community Hospital* in Coal Township, Pennsylvania.
+The hospital is located in Northumberland County, which at the time was home to an estimated 22,000 adult residents with pre-diabetes.
+Of those residents, 90 percent didn’t know they were pre-diabetic.
+Northumberland County also had the second-highest rate of long-term diabetes complications in central Pennsylvania.

-We began this as a pilot program with just six patients, all diagnosed with Type 2 diabetes and facing food insecurity.
-These people were identified as having hemoglobin A1C (HBA1C) levels greater than 8.0.
-By working with their primary care doctor, registered nurse health manager, pharmacist, registered dietitian, pantry manager/clerk, community health associate and wellness staff, we established individualized nutritional counseling plans.
-Each participant received more than 20 hours of diabetes education with our health coaches, along with enough food each week to prepare healthy and nutritious meals twice a day for 5 days (10 meals per week).
-In addition to fresh food, each received a welcome kit including measuring cups and spoons, recipes and nutrition information to use at home.
+We began this as a pilot program with just six patients, all facing food insecurity and diagnosed with uncontrolled Type 2 diabetes, meaning their hemoglobin A1c (HBA1c) levels were greater than 8.0.
+We worked with each patient’s primary care doctor to establish wraparound care involving a registered nurse health manager, registered dietitian, community health associate, pantry manager and wellness staff.
+Each participant received more than 20 hours of diabetes education with our health coaches, along with enough food each week to prepare healthy, nutritious meals twice a day for five days (10 meals per week).
+Each also received a welcome kit including measuring cups and spoons, recipes and nutrition information.

-The Fresh Food Farmacy was created to deliver the gold standard of diabetes care by providing diabetes education and healthy food in a sensitive, caring and respectful manner.
-We now have expanded to serve patients at three locations: Shamokin, Scranton and Lewistown.
+The Fresh Food Farmacy was created to deliver the gold standard of diabetes care by providing education and healthy food in a thoughtful, caring and respectful manner that helps make better health easier.